HanoverStatsLabs/resources/labs/Lab4Instructions.md

 **Knit Early and Often**: Be sure to knit frequently and examine the resulting output document.
 Does it look the way you wanted it to?

+**Refer to Previous Labs for Examples**: We don't expect that you have memorized the intricacies of R syntax at this point.
+Be sure to refer to previous labs for examples of the needed syntax.

 ### Week Days

 The first set of questions relates to the various days of the week present in the dataset.
 You should make both a frequency table (`tally`) and a barchart of the weekDay variable.
+Hint: Refer back to a previous lab for an example of piping a tally into a barchart.

 1. The instructor was teaching only four days a week.
 Which do you think is the workday on which the instructor was not teaching?
 Explain.
 2. Looking at the weekday frequencies, explain why most of the frequencies are even.
 How do you explain those that are not?
-3. What would you expect the typical value for the workday frequencies to be, based on the Hanover College academic calendar?
+3. What would you expect the typical value for the workday frequencies to be, based on the Hanover College academic calendar (13 full weeks in Fall term, plus a week of exams)?
 To what extent does that match the data?
 How do you explain the workday values that deviate from the expected typical value?

 ### Distance Traveled